How Much Does a Financial Advisor Really Cost – The Full Truth

 3 Types of Financial Advisor Fee Structures

-The problem with the flat fee approach is, all financial plans become obsolete and eventually fail, because the conditions of your life in which it was created do not remain constant.
-Without the advisor to help you keep it updated and accurate for your ever-changing life situation, its usefulness and effectiveness diminishes over time.
+The problem with the flat fee structure approach is, all financial plans become obsolete and eventually fail, because the conditions of your life in which it was created do not remain constant.
+Without the financial advisor to help you keep it updated and accurate for your ever-changing life situation, its usefulness and effectiveness diminishes over time.

 What you get for that fee is where the investigation mentioned at the top comes into play.
 More on that in a bit…

-A fee-based advisor at first appears to be the same as a fee-only advisor.
+A fee-based financial advisor at first appears to be the same as a fee-only financial advisor.
 The difference arises from the commissions they may also earn when buying and selling certain investment products to you or on your behalf.

 It’s fee-based because the fee is the starting point.
 The commissions they may earn get added on top of that.